NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/Cookie-Policy.md

 ### Consent for Cookies

 You may see a “cookie banner” on our websites, particularly if you are in the European Union.
 If so, then we do not allow our partners to set cookies before you accept, except for those exempt from the consent requirement and therefore not subject to preventive blocking (strictly necessary technical cookies and statistical anonymized cookies).
 When you consent, we and our partners may set third party cookies in order to, for example, provide more engaging advertising to users, remember the most recent searches or interactions, or improve campaign performance reports.
-We’ll display the banner to you periodically, just in case you change your mind.

 ### Contact Us